 Some have decided to continue their education and other are working.
 No matter what they do with the rest of their lives, it will be from a strong foundation, thanks to their hard work and the generosity of WSI’s supporters.

 WSI supported Peris’s education at Christ the King from 2013 until she graduated in 2016.
 She is now attending the University of Nairobi with a government scholarship, where she is studying chemical engineering.
-WSI continues to provide some support to Peris.
+WSI continues to provide support to Peris for her education.

 Peris has been very grateful for the opportunity to continue school: “Thank you very much for your support that you have given to me.
 You are the best thing that has ever happened in my life.”